cylc/cylc-doc/src/user-guide/writing-workflows/configuration.rst

 max-line-length
    Set longest line length to permit in Cylc Configs for this project.
-   If unset line length is not checked.
+   If unset, line length is not checked.

 An example ``pyproject.toml`` might look like this: